 Patients with peritoneal malignancies used to have poor outcomes, but now because of advanced treatment options, many go on to live active, healthy lives following treatment.

-Peritoneal Malignancy Treatment at Wake Forest
+Peritoneal Malignancy Treatment

 Advanced cancers require advanced treatment.
 Peritoneal surface cancers are treated with cytoreductive and debulking surgeries, which means the surgeon removes as much of the cancer possible and scrapes any remaining traces off critical internal organs.
 Then a warm bath of chemotherapy is suffused in the abdomen, bathing the tissues with cancer fighting medication.
 This approach has improved the outcome for many peritoneal malignancy patients.
 Learn more about intraperitoneal hyperthermic chemotherapy, or HIPEC.